shams-nahid/My-Daily-AWS-Study/public/Serverless/01 Lambda/02 Lambda Attach With VPC.md

 When it `EC2 Instance`, we can deploy it in a public subnet and it will get a public IP along with the internet access.
 But when it comes to Lambda function, even though we connect it with the public subnet ENI, it will not get a public IP and also not get the internet access.

-To make sure a lamnbda function can access internet from the VPC we have to
+To make sure a lambda function can access internet from the VPC we have to

-- Linedd it with private/public (private is the best practice) subnet ENI
+- Linked it with private/public (private is the best practice) subnet ENI
-- Attach `NAT Gateway`, so this will link wiht `IGW` and ensure the internet connection
+- Attach `NAT Gateway`, so this will link with `IGW` and ensure the internet connection
 - Make sure lambda associated SG allow the internet connection

-> After getting public internet access, we can access other AWS resouce using public internet or using the AWS Private net (VPC Endpoints)
+> After getting public internet access, we can access other AWS resource using public internet or using the AWS Private net (VPC Endpoints)